 Tip #1: Check what you already have

 Many people panic because they think they will have to start building their knowledge base completely from scratch.
 In reality, there will almost always be some kind of pre-existing resources available to get you started.
 Look around for existing content you can tap into.
-For example, check out your service desk tutorials, employee onboarding training, or the “tips and tricks” section of your project documentation.
+For example, check out your service desk tutorials, business transcription assets, employee onboarding training, or the “tips and tricks” section of your project documentation.

 Tip #2: Keep it simple